Particular/docs.particular.net/nservicebus/transactional-session/index.md

 ## Transaction consistency

-To guarantee atomic consistency across database and message operations, the transactional session requires the [Outbox](/nservicebus/outbox) to be enabled.
+To guarantee atomic consistency across database and message operations, the transactional session requires the [outbox](/nservicebus/outbox) to be enabled.
 This combination of features provides the strongest consistency guarantees and is, therefore, the recommended, safe-by-default configuration.

-NOTE: The outbox has to be [enabled explicitly](/nservicebus/outbox/#enabling-the-outbox) on the endpoint configuration.
+NOTE: The outbox must be [enabled explicitly](/nservicebus/outbox/#enabling-the-outbox) on the endpoint configuration.

-With the Outbox disabled, database and message operations are not applied until the session is committed.
+With the outbox disabled, database and message operations are not applied until the session is committed.
 All database operations share the same database transaction and are committed first.
 When the database operations complete successfully, the message operations are [batch-dispatched by the transport](/nservicebus/messaging/batched-dispatch.md).
 The message operations and the database changes are not guaranteed to be atomic.
 This might lead to phantom records or ghost messages in case of a failure during the commit phase.

 ## How it works